rslifka/fate_of_all_fools/README.md

 1. Install the [Tampermonkey](https://tampermonkey.net/) browser extension.
 1. Install `Fate of All Fools` from [OpenUserJS](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization).
-1. Watch this short video! **(TODO: WAY OUT OF DATE :)**
+1. Watch this short video! **(TODO: WAY, WAYYY OUT OF DATE :)**

 [![Fate of All Fools Walkthrough Video!](https://rslifka.github.io/fate_of_all_fools/img/fate-youtube-screenshot.jpg)](https://www.youtube.com/watch?v=AW5kWLvGKqI)

 # What does Fate of All Fools Do?
 * **Displays your personal rating information at-a-glance**.
 You can create your own custom weapon rating Google Sheet from my template to specify your own rankings!
 There is support for shaders as well.
 * **Displays duplicates at-a-glance**: The goal of the duplication indicator is to help you keep your vault clean.
 Simply showing a persistent indicator on all weapons of the same name all the time would be visual noise for a standard PvE use case (e.g. multiple Curtain Calls with different elements).
 A duplicate is an unrated weapon when you have at least one other copy of it, either rated or unrated.
-* **Indicates which weapons you can dismantle**: If you've rated a weapon as `Always Junk`, whenever a copy of it appears in your inventory it will be displayed with a thumbs-down indicator.
-* **Indicates which weapons you can infuse**: Hovering over this icon will highlight items that it can use for infusion, as well as what the light will be after infusion (helps remove mod misinterpretation!).
-* **Indicates which weapons you can discard**: This is the reverse of the previous feature.
-Hovering over this icon will show you what weapons will benefit from infusing the focused weapon.
 * **Reduces overall contrast**: Single-color background; no need for the contrast between guardian inventory and vault; the grouping of items is enough.
 * **Improves item power level display**: Maybe it's because I'm forty-one now :) that the font for power level was too small and difficult to read.
 Slight increase to the font size and decrease in opacity to increase readability.
 * **Repurposes the tooltip to contain your custom info**: With information from the aforementioned Google Sheet.
 * **Modifies how elemental damage type is shown**: By default, the elemental damage type was the background color of the power level.
-That's a visual cue that seems excessive in a screen full of gear, so I've used a thin top border of the power level itself.
+That's a visual cue that seems excessive in a screen full of gear, so I've used a thin line under the power level instead.
-* **Calmly indicates masterworks**: The default DIM masterwork glare is too much in a screen full of gear, so it's been replaced with a little `M` overlay.
+* **Calmly indicates masterworks**: The default DIM masterwork glare is too much in a screen full of gear, so it's been replaced with a little yellow dash in the lower right of each item.
 * **Removes subclass icons**: I've never switched subclasses this way.
 OK, maybe once to see if it worked (it does!) but never enough to warrant having this displayed at all times at the top of the screen for all three characters.
 * **Removes collapse controls**: I never use these, especially now that DIM split things in to multiple tabs.
 Certainly a part of my workflow I can live without.
 Note that you can still click the section headings for this functionality.